WHO: Tuberculosis cases rise for the first time in years

 According to the WHO report, only one in three people with drug-resistant TB are receiving treatment.

-“Drug-resistant TB is curable, but alarmingly, cases are on the rise for the first time in years,” Dr. Hannah Spencer, who is with Doctors Without Borders in South Africa, said.
+“Drug-resistant TB is curable, but alarmingly, cases are on the rise for the first time in years,” said Dr. Hannah Spencer, who is with Doctors Without Borders in South Africa.
 “It’s urgent that shorter, safer and more effective treatments are scaled up now.”

 Spencer called for lowering the prices of TB treatment so a complete treatment course costs no more than $500.